 Diffuse pleural thickening

+Diffuse (or widespread) pleural thickening is where extensive, often smooth scarring, thickens large parts of the pleural membrane lining your lungs and chest wall.
 Asbestos exposure is not the only cause of diffuse pleural thickening.
-Other causes include infection, inflammatory disease and non-malignant pleural effusion, which is when there is fluid around the lungs.
+Other causes include infection, inflammatory conditions and non-malignant (not cancerous) pleural effusion, which is when there is fluid around the lungs.
 In all of these cases, one or both lungs could be affected.

 Asbestosis is a rare long-term lung condition.
 It usually develops around 20-30 years after you have breathed in a considerable amount of asbestos dust in the course of your work.